rbtms/termice/readme.md

 # Description

 # Install
-Netstreams is a nodejs program, so it needs the nodejs runtime in order to work.
+Netstreams is made with Nodejs, so it needs the Nodejs runtime in order to work.

-Download the repository somewhere you are comfortable It's better to create an alias on .bashrc if you are on linux/cygwin
+Download the repository somewhere you are comfortable.<br>
+It's better to create an alias on .bashrc if you are on linux/cygwin.

 # Usage